mapcode-foundation/mapcode-rest-service/README.md

 * 2.2.3.18

-    Reworked responses for `/alphabets` and `/territories`, returning to older format and including a `total` attribute to indicate total number of items in list (for paging).
+    Reworked responses for `/alphabets` and `/territories`, returning to older format (also easier for client parsing) and including a `total` attribute to indicate total number of items in list (for paging).

 * 2.2.3.17